Beware Of Traps When Selling Your Home

 What’s your plan?
-Avoid impromptu decisions about whether to sell or stay in your home unless you have done the groundwork mentioned in this blog post.
+Avoid impromptu decisions about selling or staying in your home unless you have done the groundwork mentioned in this blog post.

-When you can answer these questions then you know you’re in control of the selling and purchase process.
+When you can answer these questions, you know you’re in control of selling and purchasing.

 Selling a property

 - How much can I sell my home for?